 In recent years, much research has been done into dog behaviour and their relationships with humans.

 The more we look into it, the more we are discovering the flaws and myths that lie behind Pack Theory and the Pack Leader Mentality.

-Dog are NOT just tame wolves, they are behaviorally incredibly different and have evolved over thousands of years to live peaceably with humans without having to continuously challenge humans for “Status”.
+Dogs are NOT just tame wolves, they are behaviourally incredibly different and have evolved over thousands of years to live peaceably with humans without having to continuously challenge humans for “Status”.
 They are only wolves in as much as we are chimpanzees.

 Your dog is not striving to get one up on you and become the “Alpha dog”, he is simply learning about his world and discovering what works, to get the things he wants (e.g attention, food etc).
 If he learns that barking at you, jumping at you, stealing from you etc. work to get a reward, then these behaviours will become habit.
 If however he learns that these behaviours do not result in a reward, but calm behaviour does, these will become habit instead.